 In previous episodes we visited the Pilsudski Square and the Krakowskie Przedmiescie street.
 Now we are entering the Old Town.

 Important note: the Old Town in Warsaw was badly damaged by Germans during the Second World War and was then rebuilt.
 This is the only place in the world of planned and completed reconstruction of such a large historical buildings terrain after catastrophic war damages up to 90%.
+For this reason, the Warsaw Old Town was inscribed on the UNESCO World Heritage List, recognized as an outstanding example of a comprehensive restoration.

 We visit the Old Town starting from the Castle Square (A; GPS; 52.247735, 21.013738).
 You can get there via Krakowskie Przedmieście street.
 You can immediately notice the magnificent building of the Royal Castle.
 Royal Castle is the former seat of the dukes of Mazovia.
 In the sixteenth century it became the seat of Polish kings.
 Almost completely destroyed during World War II, it was rebuilt in the years 1971-1984.
 In the center of the square there is also a column of Sigismund III Vasa which was built in the years 1643-1644.
 It is the oldest secular monument in Warsaw.